-Promotion for students with disabilities, who either have active Individualized Education Plans (IEPs) or 504 plans, is accommodated based on student needs.
+Promotion for students with disabilities, who either have active Individualized Education Plans (IEPs) or 504 plans, are differentiated based on student needs.
+Promotional criteria are created jointly by both parents and school staff and are written into the student's IEP or 504 plans annually as appropriate.

-Student Success and Progress Team (SSPT)
+Student Support and Progress Team (SSPT)

-A Student Success and Progress Team (SSPT) is formed for students who are at risk of repeating a grade level.
-SSPTs are held throughout the year in order to continuously determine the appropriate educational supports the student may need.
+A Student Support and Progress Team (SSPT) is formed for students who are at risk of repeating a grade level or for students who may need social, emotional, or behavioral intervention supports.
+SSPTs are held throughout the year in order to continuously determine the appropriate supports the student may need.
 An SSPT consists of the student, family, and school staff.
+This team is invited to engage in identifying the lagging skill a student may have and to plan interventions to support student success.
 After the initial SSPT, team members reconvene to discuss progress, and continuous revisions of the SSPT are made in order to determine which supports work best.
 If a student continues to struggle despite various accommodations and supports, the school and/or family may request an evaluation for special education eligibility.

-Promotion/Graduation Ceremonies
+Promotion/Culmination Ceremonies